-Discover how to arrange autumn flowers as craft journalist Clare Kelly attends the ‘Autumn Splendour’ floral design course at The Sussex Flower School (who are listed in our directory here) and learns how to create two stunning seasonal autumnal floral displays.
+Discover how to arrange autumn flowers as craft journalist Clare Kelly attends the ‘Autumn Splendour’ floral design course at The Sussex Flower School.

 I love autumn flowers and I love autumn.
 I just can’t help myself.
 It’s the colours, the cosiness….all of it.

 So on an early autumn day, I found myself heading to The Sussex Flower School in Laughton for the their autumn flowers course where I was promised a pumpkin.
 That is, a pumpkin to use as the basis for an autumnal floral arrangement.

 Set up by florist Georgia Miles, the School itself is a purpose-built workshop in the grounds of Georgia’s own home, a picture-perfect cottage with its own cutting garden and interior touches straight off the pages of Country Living magazine.

 (NB since this post by Clare was first published, The Sussex Flower School has moved to inspirational new studio premises near Uckfield in East Sussex.
 A converted cow shed with high ceilings and lots of light, the new workshop has its own cutting garden and ample free parking.

 Each year, this post gets a lot of love on Pinterest – so as well as the original ideas, I have also updated it with fresh, new seasonal inspiration from other floral creatives too.)

 Arriving for the course, I was told that the pumpkins had been sourced locally – the proud harvest of a schoolboy called Harry who I promised I would mention.
 Several pumpkins flanked the door of the workshop and inside there were plenty more, along with colourful buckets full of seasonal autumn flowers.